Nebula-Block-Data/docs/Inference_Models/Image_Generation.md

 1. Go to the [Nebula Block](https://www.nebulablock.com) website.
 2. Log in, and ensure you have enough credits.
-3. Click on the "Serverless Endpoints" tab and select your model.
+3. Click on the "Inference Models" tab and select your model.
 4. Choose your parameters, enter your prompt (and image + mask if applicable) and just press Enter!

 > **NOTE:** We support JPG, JPEG, PNG, and WebP image formats.